thillRobot/ros_workshop/module1/tutorial1_virtualize_ubuntu/tutorial1_virtualize_ubuntu.md

 - click **Machine->Tools->Snapshots**
 - Select your VM so that it is highlighted blue
 - Click **Take** to save the current state of the virtual machine
-- This snaphot will save you alot of time, in the event you have to restart
 - This may not work if your physical storage device is full

 <img src="images/Capture80.png" alt="drawing" width="500"/> <img src="images/Capture81.png" alt="drawing" width="500"/>

 - Choose a name and write a brief description of the snapshot
+- This snaphot will save you alot of time if you have to restart

 ## Tutorial 1 - Virtualize Ubuntu 20.04 - Complete

 Great Job.
 You have completed the tutorial.